Vanilla-OS/Pallas/README.md

 - `--dest <path>`: Specify a custom destination directory for the generated documentation; the default is `./dist` in the current working directory
 - `--title <name>`: Specify a custom title for the documentation, if not provided, the name of the root directory of the project will be used as the title
+- `--readme <path>`: Specify a custom README file to include in the generated documentation; if not provided, the README file in the project root directory will be used.
+Also note that images without a full URL path will not be displayed in the generated documentation

 ### Examples